discopop-project/discopop/test/README.md

     clang++ out.o -L<PATH_TO_DISCOPOP_BUILD_DIR>/rtlib -lDiscoPoP_RT -lpthread
     ./out
 ```
 Besides the list of reduction loops, this step generates two important files named `loop_counter_output.txt` and `loop_meta.txt`.
-These files along with CU graph and dependences are required for pattern analysis in the next step.
+These files along with CU graph and dependences are required for the pattern analysis in the next step.

-5) To obtain the list of patterns and OpenMP parallelization suggestions, run the python script:
+5) To obtain the list of patterns and OpenMP parallelization suggestions, run the Python script:

     `python3 main.py --cu-xml=SimplePipelineData.xml --dep-file=SimplePipelineDep.txt`

-You should now be able to see the pipeline pattern found in the target application along with its stages alongside suitable OpenMP constructs for parallelization.
+You should now be able to see the pipeline pattern found in the target application along with its stages plus suitable OpenMP constructs for parallelization.
 You can access a sample output in [patterns.txt](simple_pipeline/data/patterns.txt).